Technicolor Paris Gains Cutting-Edge Workflows with Pro Tools | HD

 Opening the door to multilingual mixing

 Beyond recording and mixing French audio versions of various film soundtracks, Taieb wants to mix other foreign language dubs at Technicolor as well.
-Since all of the processing is carried out by plug-ins, whose settings can be instantly recalled, it would be extremely easy for the team to develop multilingual versions of the mixes.
+Since all of the processing is carried out by plug-ins, with settings that can be instantly recalled, it would be extremely easy for the team to develop multilingual versions of the mixes.

 “In a few seconds we can recall the reverb and specialization settings and all of the processing that has already been prepared in Pro Tools for the French audio version, which we [can] then use as a basis for the other versions,” Taieb explains.
 “We have European mixing expertise and are able to emphasize the voice to a greater or lesser extent, depending on the characteristics of the languages.”